zeittresor/py-morse-ping/README.md

 The idea for this "proof of concept" idea is the same it is simple using the delay between two "ping" signals from a host to a recipiant to do the same thing.

-I have not tested it but it might work. ;-)
+I have not tested it but it might work. 😉

-I have no idea for what it could be used because it might be very slow - but how ever it should work IMHO ;-)
+I have no idea for what it could be used because it might be very slow - but how ever it should work IMHO 🙂

+The Transmission requires two Scripts, the first is to send the text informations (converted to morse code using the build in converter) to the receiver Scipt using ping to the target system (requires administrator credentials to work).